tiffanyjaya/MS-in-DS-portfolio/README.md

 # Class Projects

-All data visualization projects can be found on my website: [https://www.tiffapedia.com](https://www.tiffapedia.com).

-1. **[Designed a marketing platform that provides real-time analysis of metrics in the Twitter domain](https://tiffapedia-twitterrain.herokuapp.com/tasks/sov) (Twitterrain)**: [[*Work in Progress: still need to implement session or login*]] Developed visualizations based on metrics defined by seasoned marketers: Share of Voice, Potential Reach, Sentiment Analysis
+1. **[Designed a marketing platform that provides real-time analysis of metrics in the Twitter domain](https://tiffapedia-twitterrain.herokuapp.com/tasks/sov) (Twitterrain, w209-final)**: [[*Work in Progress: still need to implement session or login*]] Developed visualizations based on metrics defined by seasoned marketers: Share of Voice, Potential Reach, Sentiment Analysis
 2. **[Developed three unsupervised regional dialect translators](https://www.tiffapedia.com/projects/w266-final) (w266-final)**: Generate a translator model by enhancing a particular regional pattern in a LSTM and CNN encoder-decoder models and training a LSTM encoder-decoder model adversarially.
 3. **[Classified cartographic features into one of seven forest cover types found in Roosevelt National Forest](https://github.com/tiffapedia/w207-final/blob/master/DivyaGorantla_RamIyer_TiffanyJaya_SteveSanders.ipynb) (w207-final)**: Performed a thorough data analysis and assembled an ensemble model to increase classification accuracy; top 12% in Kaggle leaderboard
 4. **[What cause the O-rings to fail in the Challenger launch?
 Temperature or Pressure?](https://github.com/tiffapedia/w271-lab1/blob/master/RobertDeng_ShanHe_JoannaHuang_TiffanyJaya_Lab1.pdf) (w271-lab1)**